clarionut/ondes_framboise/README.md

 Ealy experiments with the Ondes framboise used a PiFi DAC+ 2-channel audio card, but the current version uses a MAYA44 USB+ 4-channel interface, allowing each diffuseur to have its own output channel via two class D stereo amplifiers.
 A demonstration of the Ondes playing Rachmaninov 'Vocalise' with accompaniment on a Casio Privia PX-350M (both recorded digitally) is available on YouTube (https://www.youtube.com/watch?v=8Qs7qE2W0aA)

-The 3D printed parts and construction information are published on Thingiverse (https://www.thingiverse.com/thing:4742145).
+The 3D printed parts and construction information (still a work in progress) are published on Thingiverse (https://www.thingiverse.com/thing:4742145).